kaushalnbt/DesignListing/README.md

 You can import and export products in JSON or CSV format using the provided API endpoints.

 ## API Endpoints

+### Authentication

+- `POST /api/login`: Login and get an access token.
+- `POST /api/register`: Register a new user.
+- `GET /api/user`: Get the authenticated user's details.
+- `POST /api/logout`: Logout the authenticated user.
+- `POST /api/refresh`: Refresh the access token.
+- `POST /api/check-auth`: Check if the user is authenticated.

 ### Products